spotlightpa/poor-richard/content/news/2023-10-20-SPLSETTAMT.md

 “Complainants and defendants often settle litigation for reasons not related to the validity of the underlying facts and claims,” Bonder said.

+Chuck Pascal, who represents the woman who filed the complaint, added: “Generally speaking, settlements occur after both parties determine the value of a case — and given the uncertainties of litigation — come to a settlement that is somewhere between those two numbers.”

 According to administration officials, $250,000 of the $295,000 settlement will be covered by the state’s Employee Liability Self-Insurance Program, which has been <a href="https://www.inquirer.com/philly/news/breaking/sex-harassment-payments-pennsylvania-state-workers-millions-20180131.html">widely used</a> in the past to cover payments resolving harassment and discrimination claims.
 The remaining $45,000 will be covered by Shapiro’s office.

 Nearly $100,000 of the settlement will go to two lawyers who represented the woman who brought the misconduct complaint.
 The woman worked for Shapiro’s office for just over a month before resigning her position.